Volunteer Thailand Elephant Sanctuary

 using this online enquiry form

-, and if you do purchase your travel or insurance through them, Globalteer will receive a small donation.
+, and if you do purchase your travel through them, Globalteer will receive a small donation.
 However, don’t forget that it’s up to you to make sure your travel arrangements are right for you and your project.